5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/IRQ_and_Timer_Fix_(SSDT-HPET)/README.md

 > [!CAUTION]
 >
 > - The `HPAE`/`HPTE` variable within `_STA` may vary from machine to machine.
-> - If the HPET device is not controlled via `HPAE` or `HPTE` use Method 2.2 or 2.3 (for ThinkPads)
+> - If the HPET device is not controlled via `HPAE` or `HPTE` use Method 2.2 or 2.3
-> - If you have an older Lenovo ThinkPad, try Method 2.3 first!
+> - If you have an older Lenovo ThinkPad, try Method 2.2 first!

 #### Disabling **`RTC`**
 Disable the Realtime Clock by changing it's status (`_STA`) to zero if macOS is running: